Shaku (unit): Use in Japan

 In Japanese media parlance, shaku refers to screen time: the amount of time someone or something is shown on screen (similar to the English "footage").

 History

 Traditionally, the actual length of the shaku varied over time, location, and use.
 By the early 19th century, the shaku was largely within the range of 0.30175 to 0.303 m, but a longer value of the shaku (also known as the kōrai-shaku) was also known, and was 1.17 times longer than the present value (35.5 cm).

-Carpenter's unit and tailor's unit
+Tailor's unit

 Another shaku variant was used for measuring cloth, which measured 125/330 meters (37.9 cm), and was known as the "whale shaku" (鯨尺, kujirajaku), as baleen (whale whiskers) were used as cloth rulers.